webdriverio/webdriverio/website/docs/component-testing/Svelte.md

 ## Writing Tests

-Given you have the following Vue.js component:
+Given you have the following Svelte component:

 ```html title="./components/Component.svelte"
 <script>